re2x/sdp-anatomy/readme.md

-# Anatomy of a SDP
+# Anatomy of a SDP 中文版

 Detailed description of WebRTC SDP with original input by Antón Román of [Quobis](http://www.quobis.com/).
 See the [webrtcHacks post](https://webrtchacks.com/anatomy-webrtc-sdp/) for details.